gemmaellis16/memory_game/README.md

  * To be able to turn the sound off if it becomes too repetitive.

- * To know that it's safe for my child to use and that there are no links to anything that is not child friendly.
+ * To know that it's safe from any links etc to anything that is not child friendly.

  * Be able to contact the developers if I have any questions.